 In this situation instead of using their position, the Principal of justice and of natural law is followed, and if anyone is on the right path will get relief without any difficulty.

 The Standard of international trade is used to some a settlement.

 The reasons are many but some of them are as follows:

 - Poor knowledge of one or more parties during negotiation

 - Unrealistic expectations are attached

-- Failure to communicate and to make offer
+- Failure to communicate and to make an offer

-- Inability of the parties to identify core problems.
+- The inability of the parties to identify core problems.